-FabFilter Saturn contains one set of controls to adjust the currently selected frequency
+FabFilter Saturn 2 contains one set of controls to adjust the currently selected

-bands.
-When only one band is used, it will be selected by default and the controls are automatically linked to that single band.
+bands in the display.
+When only one band is used, it will be selected by default and the controls are linked to this single band.
 Once you have multiple

 From left to right, the following parameters are available: